Luka-D/GameOfLife/README.md

 You can save your drawings by clicking Export Schematic, which will save it as a .txt file that can be imported later.

-Clicking the "Settings" button will take you to the setting menu where you can change the height and width of the board.
+Clicking the "Settings" button will take you to a menu where you can change the height and width of the board.

+Ideas or feature requests are welcome!

 ## Prerequisites